privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 npm start
 ```

-In another instance of the terminal, enter the `privacy-pioneer-web-crawler/selenium-crawler` directory, and run either:
+Second, in another instance of the terminal, enter the `privacy-pioneer-web-crawler/selenium-crawler` directory, and run either:

 ```bash
 npm install